koraykoca/Cockpit-GUI-Design/README.md

 * Before a contribution or adding a new feature, a corresponding issue should be created first.
 This issue should clarify what the contribution will be about.

+* camelCase case type is being used for class, variable and function names.

 * All commits should follow this specific pattern: __*Issue\-\d+*__
   Example: created layout issue-2